arnavchawla26/cs131/a2/README.md

 📌 What This Script Does

-The stockprice script is a simple command-line tool that fetches real-time stock prices using the Alpha Vantage API.
+The stockprice script is a simple command-line tool that fetches real-time stock prices and answers to the user.
 It allows users to quickly check the latest stock prices directly from their terminal.

 📌 Why This Script is Useful